tildeio/conductor.js/README.md

 ## Authoring Conductor.js Cards

 A _card_ is an application that can be embedded in a parent environment using Conductor.js.
-The entry point to a card is a single JavaScript file, although the main file may load other resources asynchronously.
+The entry point to a card is an HTML page that loads Conductor.js.

 At its most basic, your card should call the `Conductor.card` method.
 The object passed to `Conductor.card` defines the behavior of the card,